Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Raimondo M. SORGIA Mannai OP (San Domenico di Fiesole, Florencia, Italy)

-Today, the Gospel invites us to ponder over the relationship student/teacher: “No disciple is above his teacher, no slave above his master” (Mt 10:24).
-Amongst us it is not impossible a student can excel over the teacher who taught him the basics of a given subject.
-We have instances in History like the painter Giotto who quickly surpassed his teacher Cimabue, or Manzoni, excelling over abbot Pieri.
-But the key to supreme wisdom is to be found only in the hands of the Man-God, where all of us can share it, although with a possibility to absorb it at different levels: from the great theologian St. Thomas Aquinas down to the boy getting ready for his First Communion.
-We may adorn it with as many different styled ornaments as we wish, but they will never amount to anything of essence that may enrich the intrinsic value of the doctrine.
-And, on the other hand, there are chances we may fall into some kind of heresy.
+Today, the Gospel invites us to reflect on the teacher-disciple relationship: "No disciple is above his teacher, no slave above his master" (Mt 10:24).
+In the human realm, it is not impossible for the student to surpass the person who taught him the basics of a discipline.
+There are examples in history such as Giotto, who surpassed his teacher Cimabue, or Manzoni, who surpassed Abbot Pieri.
+But the key to supreme wisdom lies only in the hands of the Man-God, and all others can share in it, coming to understand it at various levels: from the great theologian Saint Thomas Aquinas to the child preparing for First Communion.
+We can add embellishments of various styles, but they will never be anything essential that enriches the intrinsic value of the doctrine.
+On the contrary, we may border on heresy.

-Today's Gospel opens our eyes to the unavoidable fact the student may, at times, be misunderstood, face obstacles or even be persecuted for declaring himself a follower of Christ.
-Jesus' life was a continuous service in defense of truth.
-If He was even named “Beelzebul”, it is not surprising that in quarrels, in cultural confrontations or in TV debates we are called retrogrades.
-Our faithfulness to Christ-Master is the maximum acknowledgement, which we can be proud of: “Everyone who acknowledges me before others I will acknowledge before my heavenly Father” (Mt 10:32).
+Today's Gospel opens our eyes to the unavoidable fact that disciples are sometimes misunderstood, encounter obstacles, or even be persecuted for declaring themselves followers of Christ.
+Jesus' life was an uninterrupted service in defense of the truth.
+If He was nicknamed "Beelzebul," it's no wonder that, in disputes, cultural confrontations, or the confrontations we see on television, we are labeled as backward.
+Faithfulness to Christ the Master is the greatest recognition of which we can boast: "Everyone who acknowledges me before others I will acknowledge before my heavenly Father" (Mt 10:32).

 Thoughts on Today's Gospel